MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 1. On the **Virtual machines** tab, verify the VMs have been discovered and are listed.
 Select **Next**.

 1. On the **Target settings** tab, complete these steps:
-	1. For **Cache storage account**, select the storage account that you created previously in the **Prerequisites** article, and then select **Confirm**.
+	1. For **Cache storage account**, select the storage account that you created previously in the [Prerequisites](migrate-hyperv-replicate.md) article, and then select **Confirm**.
-    1. Select the resource group that you want these VMs to be created under.
+    1. Select the resource group that you want these VMs to be associated with.
 	1. Select the virtual switch these VMs are connected to.
 	1. Select the storage path where these VMs are created.
     1. Select **Next**.